-Lallen T. Johnson is an Assistant Professor of Criminology and Justice Studies at Drexel University.
+Lallen T. Johnson is an Assistant Professor of Justice, Law and Criminology at American University.
 Overall, his scholarship aims to better understand violence at the community-level.
 In the past, Johnson has studied the relationship between illicit drug markets and violence.
 As of recent, however, his work examines the violent consequences of the spatial arrangement of urban structural inequality.
 His research has appeared in peer-reviewed outlets such as Crime and Delinquency, Journal of Criminal Justice, Sociology Compass, and Environment and Planning A.

 As an educator, Professor Johnson strives to push students to think critically about crime, justice, injustice, and social responses to all three.
 He enjoys engaging students using active learning techniques such as student field research, flipped classrooms where students lead discussions, and electronic media.
 In the past he has taught courses on race, crime, and justice; criminological theory; communities and crime; and drugs and crime.
 Prior to arriving at Drexel, Johnson was a Visiting Assistant Professor of Criminal Justice at the University of Central Florida.